METREX Spring Conference

 09:30 A dive into the local context

-the process of forming a metropolitan region: Gdańsk-Gdynia-Sopot
+The process of forming a metropolitan region: Gdańsk-Gdynia-Sopot

 10:45 Strengthening the metropolitan Governance